DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 As with research publications, modularization offers interesting opportunities for writing and presenting material.
 Since a catalogue often consists of components which are already modular in nature, there is much to be gained from using these features in electronic publishing.
 For example, by providing readers with the opportunity to 'build' their own publication; by publishing different editions (small, medium, large) of a catalogue with little extra effort; or by easily updating specific parts of the catalogue.

-###3) Artists'/designers' book
+###3.
+Artists'/designers' book
 - Book *by* an artist, rather than *about* an artist;
 - Complex use of images and typography, often pushing the possibilities of the medium;
 - In print: making use of the book as a material, visual and tactile object;
 - Often difficult or impossible to adapt/convert to other media;
 - Text is often used in a non-descriptive or non-narrative way.

-**Going electronic: advantages and issues**<br/>
+**Going electronic: advantages and issues**
 Since an artists'/designers' book often constitutes a reflection upon the medium itself, the question of choosing between a digital format or a print edition, of 'going electronic' and weighing the ensuing advantages and issues, does not apply here as it does with other genres.
 Rather, it is a fundamental choice which will determine from the start many basic characteristics of the book itself.
 Also, choosing an electronic format such as EPUB for an artists'/designers' book requires a good working knowledge of the specific features of such a format.
-This seems to be one of the reasons why there are few digital artists' books, if we exclude the electronic (scanned) reproductions of printed artists' books which can be found on repository websites such as UbuWeb[^ubuweb] and Monoskop[^monoskop].
+This seems to be one of the reasons why there are few digital artists' books, if we exclude the electronic (scanned) reproductions of printed artists' books which can be found on repository websites such as UbuWeb[^ubuweb] and Monoskop.[^monoskop]

 When working on an electronic edition of an existing printed artists'/designers' book, the choice of the file format is crucial.
 The end result is to a large extent determined by the specifications of each format, and more generally of each medium.
 Here too, as with art/design catalogues, one of the main concerns is the quality of the images; another is the relation between text and images.

 In the case of artists' books or pamphlets which are not primarily a reflection of their medium (for example Sol LeWitt's 1968 *Sentences on Conceptual Art* which consists of handwritten text on paper pages) and are not particularly difficult to adapt/convert to electronic media, the advantages of doing so are similar to those for other genres: access and distribution, reaching new audiences, the ability to easily copy and paste text and images, and the possibility of incorporating interactive materials.

-###4) Art/design periodical
+###4.
+Art/design periodical
 - Both text-based and image-based;
 - Images as well as texts play a central role;
 - Use of images is primary as well as secondary;